wangkuiyi/chinese-whisper/README.md

 This projects contains implementations of Chinese Whispers in various languages.
 And can be used to test thread models of language implementations.

+If you want to have a look at more implementations of Chinese Whispers, please refer to [my blog post](http://cxwangyi.wordpress.com/2012/07/29/chinese-whispers-in-racket-and-go/).